 TZIP # 5: Financial Application 1 (FA 1) – Abstract Ledger.

 TZIP #7: Financial Application 1.2 (FA 1.2) – Approvable Ledger.

 TZIP# 12: Financial Application 2 (FA 2) – Multi-Asset Interface.

 FA1.2 refers to an ERC-20 like fungible token standard (TZIP-7) for Tezos.
 At its core, FA1.2 comprises a ledger that maps identities to token balances, offers a standard API for token transfer operations and provides approval to external contracts or accounts for transferring a user’s tokens.
-In addition, it supports the interactions with the smart contract.
-The FA1.2 protocol helps
+In addition, it supports the interactions with the smart contracts.

-- provide approvals to spend tokens from other accounts.
+- Provides approval to spend tokens from other accounts

 How to create tokens on Tezos?